Learn more about connecting Azure SSO to the platform.

 a.
 Tenant ID: Open Azure portal home > open Azure Active Directory service > Click on the copy button next to Tenant ID in Tenant information

 b.
-Certificate (Base64): Copy the certificate from the file that you downloaded and paste here in the allocated field or use browse to select the dowloaded certificate from your computer.
+Certificate (Base64): Copy the certificate from the file that you downloaded and paste it here in the allocated field or use browse to select the downloaded certificate from your computer.

 d.
-Emails Domain: Can be a comma separated list of domains covered by your AD.
+Emails Domain: This can be a comma-separated list of domains covered by your AD.